 - 1.18.1.
-TRASHING is the act of moving a card to its owner's discard pile. - 1.18.2.
+TRASHING is the act of moving a card to its owner's discard pile. - a.
+If a replacement effect modifies the act of moving a card to a discard pile, and that replacement effect is applied to a card being trashed, the card still counts as having been trashed. - 1.18.2.
 During access, the Runner has the opportunity to pay the trash cost of the accessed card to trash it.
 See section 7.7. - 1.18.3.
 A trashed card is not considered to have been discarded, and vice versa.
-Cards that prevent a card from being trashed cannot prevent a card from being discarded. - 1.18.4.
+Cards that prevent a card from being trashed cannot prevent a card from being discarded.

+1.18.4.
 The symbol [trash] represents trashing the card or counter it appears on.
 It is used as a cost for certain abilities.